AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/frontend-performance.md

 1. Audit frontend performance using web performance tools such as:

-- [Google Lighthouse](https://web.dev/measure/) (There are also [additional options to run Lighthouse](https://developers.google.com/web/tools/lighthouse/).)
-Lighthouse has audits for performance, accessibility, progressive web apps, SEO, and more.
+   - **[Google Lighthouse](https://web.dev/measure/)**—Lighthouse has audits for performance, accessibility, progressive web apps, SEO, and more.
+(There are also [additional options to run Lighthouse](https://developers.google.com/web/tools/lighthouse/).)
-- [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) Pagespeed Insights can quickly give you a detailed report of what is slowing a web page, complete with recommendations on how to fix it.
+   - **[Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)**—Pagespeed Insights can quickly give you a detailed report of what is slowing a web page, complete with recommendations on how to fix it.

 1. Review the audit reports and implement the recommendations provided to improve store performance.